|

 the quality of the vinyl, and what could be done to make improvements.

 And George definitely had different views.
-As the final product
+As he considered

-imperfections in the pressings and improvements or corrections
+out imperfections in the pressings and indicated that improvements

 George Curtiss was also the man who wrote the liner notes